Engineev/compiler-offline-judge/README.md

 ### Test

 `cd` into the repository directory and `python3 ./run.py`.
-If you have install compiler-oj, then you can also use
+If compiler-oj has been installed, you can also use

 `compiler-oj -c='PATH/TO/THE/CONFIG/FILE'`